 - Choose grain-free.
 We recommend grain-free puppy food as grain can be difficult for puppies to digest.
 Some puppies also have intolerances to grain which affects their stomach and digestion, skin and fur.
 Choosing grain-free also means that your puppy has food that is full of healthy, delicious vegetables and pulses.

-- Puppy specific; choose food that has been specially created for puppies.
+- Puppy-specific.
+Choose food that has been specially created for puppies.
 The kibble will be smaller and therefore easier for your pup to chew and digest.
-It also usually contains extra glucosamine for extra muscle support
+It also usually contains extra glucosamine for extra muscle support.

-How to prepare your home for a puppy?
+How to Prepare Your Home for a Puppy?

 This place should stay the same to make your puppy feel as comfortable as possible.
 Set up your mat and bowl in a quiet corner and make sure to store their food somewhere that they cannot get into.

 Your pup should have an area to sleep in.
 This should be somewhere away from where they eat.
-This, too, should be quiet and private.
+This, too, should be both quiet and private.
 Fill the bed or crate with toys and blankets so that they are warm and comfortable.